-We see significant variation in how companies and countries participate in global innovation.
-Innovation (using patents as a proxy variable) is positively influenced by the size of the economy, foreign competition in the domestic market, public expenditure on Research & Development, and the availability of venture capital.

-$^{\rm 14}$ "The Fortune at the Bottom of the Pyramid;" C.K.
-Prahalad; University of Michigan; 2004.

-&lt;sup>15 http://www.globalissues.org/article/26/poverty-facts-and-stats

-Innovation is negatively impacted by the presence of large numbers of small and medium size firms (a fragmented market), high corporate tax rates, and high levels of economic prosperity which can lead to complacency.

-Some factors lead to specific innovative opportunities including high levels of local demand (particularly when face to face contact is required.), local availability of natural resources, local pricing variation (high prices drive desire for substitutes), and local availability of specific skill sets -especially in machinery and manufacturing.
+- We see significant variation in how companies and countries participate in global innovation. - Innovation (using patents as a proxy variable) is positively influenced by - Size of the economy - Foreign competition in the domestic market. - Public Expenditure on R&D - Availability of Venture Capital - Innovation is negatively impacted by - Large numbers of small and medium size firms (fragmented market) - High corporate tax rates - High levels of economic prosperity (Complacency?) - Some factors lead to specific innovative opportunities - High levels of local demand (particular when face to face contact is required.) - Local availability of natural resources - Local pricing variation - High prices drive desire for substitutes - Local availability of specific skill sets -especially in machinery and manufacturing.

-There is a trade-off of competition versus domination in some regions.
-For example, Germany is a leader in Chemicals with three large firms -BASF, Bayer, Hoechst.
-That rivalry keeps them each competitive.
-Japan has strength in consumer electronics and automobiles with a cluster of strong firms in each.
-Companies often work to reach a near monopolistic position by acquiring or simply defeating their rivals.
-This often leads to reduced competition and reduced innovation.

-In the long term this reduced completion can be deadly to the company when other competitors (often in other countries) emerge and the former monopoly finds it hard to innovate and compete.
-The auto industry in the 70s and 80s was an example.
-Ford, General Motors, and American Motors seemed to have the US market to themselves.
-They were relatively content to divide the market and innovation and quality improvement was not a high priority.
-Along came Japan with quality models from Honda and Toyota, and suddenly the competitive environment changed.
-The US firms found it very hard to adapt to the new environment.
+The trade-off of competition versus domination

+- Germany is a leader in Chemicals with three large firms -BASF, Bayer, Hoechst.
+The rivalry keeps them competitive. - Japan has strength in consumer electronics and automobiles with a cluster of strong firms in each. - Companies often work to reach a near monopolistic position by acquiring or simply defeating their rivals. - This often leads to reduced competition and reduced innovation. - In the long term this can be deadly to the company when other competitors (often in other countries) emerge and the former monopoly finds it hard to innovate and compete. - The auto industry in the 70s and 80s was an example.